feyil/DesignPatternsCSharp/README.md

 * Build a Façade to provide a simplified API over a set of classees
 * May wish to (optionally) expose internals through the façade
 * May allow users to 'escalate' to use more complex APIs if they need to

+### Flyweight

+* Store common data externally
+* Define idea of 'ranges' on homogeneous collections and store data related to those ranges
+* .NET string interning is the Flyweight pattern